 Cons:

 For several years, the Montbell Seamless Down Hugger 800 #2 has been a go-to option for multiple members of the iRunFar testing team due to its warmth-to-weight ratio and somewhat lower price point.
-This 25-degree Fahrenheit bag has a unique baffle-free design that uses a combination of 800-fill down and a web of synthetic fibers to hold the down in place.
-It weighs 22.7 ounces in size regular.
+This 25-degree Fahrenheit bag has a unique baffle-free design and weighs 22.7 ounces in size regular.

-Instead of using baffles to keep the down from shifting around and clumping up, Montbell uses threads of yarn to create something resembling a spiderweb inside the bag to trap the down where it belongs.
-This increases its ability to loft while preventing it from moving around in the bag.
+Instead of using baffles to keep the down from shifting around and clumping up, Montbell uses threads of yarn to create something resembling a spiderweb inside the bag that traps the 800-fill down where it belongs.
+The brand claims this increases its ability to loft while preventing it from moving around in the bag.
 The design also reduces the number of seams in the bag.
-Since seams are one of the major spots for heat loss, this results in a warmer sleeping bag.
+Since seams are one of the major points of heat loss, this design increases the warmth of this sleeping bag.

 This bag seems a viable option well below its temperature rating, especially if you wear a layer or two for sleeping.
 The 10-denier Ballistic Airlight nylon taffeta shell doesn’t feel scary-light and has withstood multiple summers and shoulder seasons of use without any sign of wear.
 We also haven’t noticed any down leaking out.